 - Item 18 (arrangements to apply at the end of the franchise agreement).

-- Item 20 – disclosure of any earnings information provided to franchisees.
-This information is to now be included in the Disclosure Document or an attachment to it.
+- Item 20 (disclosure of any earnings information provided to franchisees).
+If earnings information is provided it must be included in the Disclosure Document or an attachment to it.
 If you provide earnings information or intend to do Item 20 will need to be amended.
 It is critical to have a lawyer assist you with the completion of this section and draft appropriate qualifications and disclaimers.
 This is an area that can expose franchisors to claims (by franchisees) of misleading or deceptive conduct and misrepresentation and it is important that it be accurate and correct.

 The timing requirements that apply to the Disclosure Document apply to the provision of the Key Facts Sheet to prospective franchisees and franchisees.

-As stated above, if the franchisor operates a marketing fund or other co-operative fund, a statement that shows each fund’s receipts and expenses for the 2021 financial year must be prepared before 31 October.
+As stated above, if the franchisor operates a marketing fund or other co-operative fund, a statement that shows each fund’s receipts and expenses for the 2022 financial year must be prepared before 31 October.
 Such statement must be provided to each franchisee within 30 days of its preparation.
 Further, the Franchisor must have the statement audited before 31 October, unless 75% of the Australian franchisees who contribute to the fund vote to agree that an audit is not required.
-Please note that the vote should have been held by 30 September 2021 and by virtue of the Code, the vote is required to be conducted annually.
+Please note that the vote must occur by 30 September 2022 and by virtue of the Code, the vote is required to be conducted annually.
 The audit report must also be provided to franchisees within 30 days of receipt.

 More Than an Annual Update